-The GT data set could be used in the subjective quality testing of SEI for category 2, and also for category 1 -> further discuss in joint meeting with AG 5.
+The GT data set could be used in the subjective quality testing of SEI for category 2, and also for category 1 -> viewing if possible on Wednesday, further discuss in AG 5 and AHG intermediate meeting.

 The DoCR to be produced by responsible editor (W. Husak takes lead).
 With regard to the comment on external references, it should be responded that it is anticipated that the reference will become publicly available before the ballot ends, and filling it will be purely editorial in publication.